grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 [^2]: In their notation, BS13 only demean the interacted terms on $\beta_3$.
 But demeaning the parent terms on $\beta_1$ and $\beta_2$ is functionally equivalent and, as we shall see later, more convenient when writing the code since we can use R's `*` expansion operator to concisely specify all of the terms.

-[^3]: Got a difference-in-differences model uses twoway fixed-effects?
+[^3]: Got a difference-in-differences model that uses twoway fixed-effects?
 Ya, that's just an interaction term in a panel setting.
-In fact, the demeaning point that BS13 are making here and actually draw an explicit comparison to later in the paper, is equivalent to the argument that we should control for unit-specific time trends in DiD models.
+In fact, the demeaning point that BS13 are making here --- and actually draw an explicit comparison to later in the paper --- is equivalent to the argument that we should control for unit-specific time trends in DiD models.
 The paper includes additional simulations demonstrating this equivalence, but I don't want to get sidetracked by that here.

 [^4]: Another thing is that `lm.fit()` produces a much more limited, but leaner return object.
 We'll be taxing our computer's memory less as a result.